javierarce/arena-manager/README.md

 | source title | the title of the block's source              |
 | source url   | the url of the block's source                |

-### Limitations
+### Roadmap

-This plugin is still in development and has some known limitations:
+This plugin is still in development and has some known limitations that I’d like to address in future releases:

--   Media and attachment management is not currently supported.
+-   [ ] Media and attachment support in blocks.
--   If a channel includes other channels, their contents will not be pulled.
--   Pulling a block will automatically place it in the corresponding folder based on the Are.na's channel name.
+-   [ ] Pulling blocks to folders outside of the Are.na directory designated in the settings.
+-   [ ] Pulling blocks from other users’ channels.
+-   [ ] Creating new channels from the content of a note or directory

 ### Contributing